 Tuesday, June 28, 2011

 Randall Hodgkinson won in State v.
 Huntington, No. 103,264 (Kan.
 App.
 April 29, 2011), obtaining the reversals of two Pawnee County convictions for battery against a mental health employee (K.S.A.
 2006 Supp.
 21-3448).
 In its holding, the COA looked to the definition of "mental health employee" from K.S.A.
 2006 Supp.
 21-3448(c) and determined that the state failed to present sufficient evidence of essential elements of the crime.
 The court held:

-[The State did not file a petition for review.
-The mandate issued June 2, 2011.]
+[Update: the state did not file a petition for review and the mandate issued June 2, 2011.]